-Document Inbox view shows all unclassified documents to which you have access.
+The Document Inbox view is only available in the standard document library tab and shows all unclassified documents to which you have access.
 These documents also appear in other views, but the Document Inbox view must be open in order to select and classify multiple documents at once.
-Note that the Document Inbox view is only available in the standard document library tab.

 Completing Unclassified Documents

 To classify and edit fields on the documents in your Document Inbox, select one or more documents and then click the Complete button to apply a single document type and open the Edit Document Fields page.

 From the Document Inbox view, you can select multiple documents and perform actions on them simultaneously.
 The available options in the Actions menu are:

 - Complete: Applies a single document type to the selected documents and opens the Edit Document Fields page where you can populate fields.